brandonrobertz/rescue-me/README.md

 ### 1. Create your Google Spreadsheet

-An example spreadsheet for the [Wags And Licks](http://wagsandlicks.org/) is located [here](https://docs.google.com/spreadsheets/d/1y-kJ2lehFeMEn4avPAzf1b7RfsYTKL19fsznK8qaP_w/edit).
+An example spreadsheet for the [Wags And Licks Dog Rescue](http://wagsandlicks.org/) is located [here](https://docs.google.com/spreadsheets/d/1y-kJ2lehFeMEn4avPAzf1b7RfsYTKL19fsznK8qaP_w/edit).
 It needs the fields:

     Name